-After viewing the marsh creation area, our first observation was that the presence of marsh plants were severely lacking.
-Considering the time that had passed since construction, we would expect more plants to have emerged.
-After discussing the lack of vegetation on the marsh platform with NRCS, we are planning to perform vegetative plantings event in year 2016 and 2018.
-We also noticed that the fabric material covering the earthen embankment and geotubes on the north side of the marsh fill area was severely degraded and splitting at the seams.
+After discussing the persistent lack of vegetation on the marsh platform with NRCS, we are planning to perform vegetative planting event in year 2016 and 2017.
+We also noticed that the seam connections of the fabric material covering the earthen embankment on the north side of the marsh fill area were severely degraded and splitting.
 The fabric and geotubes were placed during construction to protect the containment dike from wave action from the bay and had a projected life span of 2 years.
 The intention was to remove this material once the marsh platform had begun to vegetate.
-Due to the poor condition of the fabric material at this time, we are planning to remove the fabric material and geotubes under the first maintenance event.
-We will also be removing the spill box located on the western end of the containment dike.
-We plan on proceeding with the design of the first maintenance event in late fall of 2015.
-(Appendix B; Photos 1 through 28; 39 & 40)
+However, the dike and fabric require immediate removal despite the absence of total vegetative cover.
+Combined with the need for heavy machinery to dig the exterior anchor-tubes out, it is recommended to leave the units in place.
+We plan on removing the interior anchor-tubes, geotubes, fabric, and spill box structure during the first maintenance event in November 2016.
+(Appendix B; Photos 18 through 36)